 Want a reference letter sample to view as you craft your own reference letters for current and former employees?
 This reference letter sample gives you a guide for writing your own employee reference letters.

 A reference letter is usually requested by an employee who is job searching or who must leave your organization for a reason such as a relocating spouse, returning full time to school, or experiencing serious and time-consuming family issues.
 The employee asks you for a reference letter so that his or her eventual job search is assisted by a positive recommendation from an employer.

 Employees know that managers and supervisors change jobs, Human Resources policies change unpredictably, and companies go out of business.
 Since circumstances are changing and unpredictable, employees seek reference letters to permanently document their work history.

 As an employer, if you have a positive view of an employee’s work, you may choose to write a reference letter to potentially help an employee out in the future.
 Your actions need some consideration, however.
-Start by knowing the reference check policy of your Human Resources office about generating reference letters.
-In some organizations, the only employees who are authorized to provide a reference are Human Resources staff.

 Other organizations ask you to run the reference letter by your HR office before sending.
 In our litigious society, HR oversight can save problems from occurring later.
 HR staff will check to make sure your letter is focused specifically on work behaviors, actions, and results that you observed.

 They will check for overgeneralizing and too many effusive remarks.
 In any case, review by a second pair of eyes is helpful.

 With the go-ahead to write a reference letter, think about the employee’s significant contributions and focus your letter on these achievements.
 Written on company stationery, with clear contact information, and the recommender's name and job title, the reference letter provides a positive boost to a job searcher's credentials.